spackows/Watson-Studio-Examples/Scavenger-hunt-BINGO/README.md

 #### About the sample training data

-The sample training data includes 25 images of 11 indoor objects:
+The sample training data includes 25 images for each of 11 indoor objects:

 <table>
 <tr>